qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The symbols used at this level are items you can pick from the :ref:`symbols library <vector_style_manager>`.
-Available symbols of the corresponding type are shown and can be filtered by :ref:`categories <group_symbols>` through the drop-down list just above.
+Available symbols of the corresponding type are shown and, through the editable drop-down list just above, can be filtered by free-form text or by :ref:`categories <group_symbols>`.
 You can also update the list of symbols using the
 |styleManager| :sup:`Style Manager` button and open the eponym dialog.
 There,
 you can use any capabilities as exposed in :ref:`vector_style_manager` section.